oproxy99/PRODIGY_DS_04/README.md

 # Task Overview
 Analyze and visualize sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.

+# Description
+This repository contains a tableau project (PRODIGY_DS_04.twb) and the dataset used for conducting the visualisations (synthetic_population_data_updated.csv).